Menifee Valley Flyers Bylaws

 f.
 Any member who is expelled may be reinstated to membership by a two-thirds (2/3) majority vote of the Board of Directors.

 g.
-The Board of Directors shall have the discretionary authority to provide for and to impose disciplinary action for such acts or emissions, which do not justify expulsion from membership.
+The Board of Directors shall have the discretionary authority to provide for and to impose disciplinary action for such acts or emissions, which could result in permanent expulsion from membership.

 ARTICLE VI: OFFICERS